SkyMulley/magento2-static-deploy/README.md

 ### Email CSS Differences

-The email CSS output may differ slightly from Magento's native output:
+The email CSS output is nearly identical to Magento's native output since we use the same PHP LESS compiler (`wikimedia/less.php`).
+Minor differences may occur:

-1. **email.css**: Node's `lessc` correctly implements the LESS `@import (reference)` directive, outputting only non-inline styles (media queries, hover states).
-Magento's PHP LESS compiler appears to output all styles.
-Our output is more spec-compliant.
+1. **Font family**: The Go binary correctly resolves theme variable inheritance (e.g., `'Open Sans'` from Blank theme), while Magento's preprocessing may produce different results depending on the theme hierarchy.

-2. **email-inline.css**: Minor differences in URL placeholder format and potentially different font families based on theme variables (e.g., 'Open Sans' from Hyva email module vs 'Helvetica Neue' from Luma).
+2. **URL placeholders**: Both use the correct `{{base_url_path}}` format for email-fonts.css imports.

 These differences are functionally equivalent and should not affect email rendering.